 My first experiment in simplifying my life was actually decluttering my wardrobe.
 You can read more here about the how and why a decluttered wardrobe made things so much easier.

-This little project gave me my first insight into what a difference less clutter could make to my daily life and it wasn’t long before I started decluttering other aspects of my life.
+Importantly, this little project gave me my first insight into what a difference less clutter could make to my daily life and it wasn’t long before I started decluttering other aspects of my life.

 I began to realise that looking after my mind was such an important aspect of my health and self-care routine.

-HOW TO DECLUTTER YOUR MIND: LESS STRESS AND MORE PEACE
+HOW TO DECLUTTER YOUR MIND

-#1 Take daily exercise
+1. Take daily exercise

 Not only is it good for our bodies to be active, but exercise has some great benefits for our mental health.
 It gives us time to think.
 I know some of my best ideas come to me whilst I’m out for my daily walk with the dog and if I need to clear my head for any reason, a walk in nature usually does the trick.
 It helps us sleep better, encourages a healthy appetite and releases feel-good chemicals to benefit body and brain.

-#2 Prioritise your To Do list
+2. Prioritise your To Do list

 Don’t overload your list with so many tasks that you end up achieving nothing apart from stressing yourself out.
 Choose just a few things, say 3 for example, to do each day and make sure you get them done.

-#3 Practice mindfulness
+3. Practice mindfulness

-#4 Don’t waste your time
+4. Don’t waste your time

 Your time is perhaps the most limited resource you have.
 I’m not saying you have to be productive and achieving things every second of the day because, of course, we all need down-time to relax.
 Think about the things that waste your time during the day and see if you recognise any of these classic time-wasters?!
 Prioritise the important, learn to be efficient and effective and use the time you do have wisely.

-#5 Find time for you
+5. Find time for you

-#6 Set intentional goals
+6. Set intentional goals

-#7 Have healthy habits
+7. Build healthy habits

 Develop healthy daily habits that support you physically and emotionally.
 For example, check your eating patterns, opt for healthy food and diet choices, make space for self-development and learning new things, develop mutually supportive relationships, don’t go to bed too late and wonder why you hit the snooze button in the morning!
-Check out these healthy habits for your daily routine for some more ideas.

-#8 Get plenty of sleep
+8. Get plenty of sleep

 Your body needs sleep to recharge and rejuvenate.
 You expect a lot from your body every day, so be kind to it and give it what it needs with a structured evening routine and plenty of sleep.
 And, it isn’t just your body that needs rest, it’s your brain too.
 There is a close relationship between mental health and sleep so if you’re feeling frazzled and fuzzy, then it might be a good idea to look at how your sleep might be affecting you.

-#9 Monitor your screen time
+9. Limit your screen time

 Don’t stay glued to the computer screen, TV or any other devices without keeping an eye out for how long you’re using them.
 Many of us use screens for work so explore other ways to relax in your leisure time.
 Read books, listen to podcasts, play boardgames, take up a sport, start baking…

-#10 Work-life balance
+10. Work-life balance

 Watch the number of hours you put in at work as much as possible and find ways to balance home life with work.
 Family time, time for hobbies, time for you.
 They’re all important.
 Look out for signs that your work-life balance is out of sync and try to do something about it before it runs you down.